nextgis/docs_ngcom/source/collector.rst

 Each item of Collector project has next attributes:

-- «Display name» - a layer name, which is displayed in NextGIS Collector mobile app.
+- «Display name» - a layer name, which is displayed in the NextGIS Collector mobile app.
-- «Visible» - controls layer's visibility in NextGIS Collector mobile app.
+- «Visible» - controls layer's visibility in the NextGIS Collector mobile app.
-- «Editable» - allow or deny editing of the layer in NextGIS Collector mobile app.
+- «Editable» - allow or deny editing of the layer in the NextGIS Collector mobile app.
 - «Syncable» - allow or deny synchronization of the layer with your Web GIS.
 - «Lifetime for tiles (in min)» - time of tiles cashing (is actual for tiling layers).
 - «Min zoom» - a minimal zoom of the layer's visibility.